okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

-=== Marketing Toolkit by OptinMonster – Popups, Email Optin Forms & Newsletter Subscribers ===
+=== WordPress Popups for Marketing and Email Newsletters, Lead Generation and Conversions by OptinMonster ===
 Contributors: optinmonster, griffinjt, smub
-Tags: marketing, popups, popup builder, newsletter, conversion, optin forms, forms, subscribers, exit intent popup, email marketing, crm, popup maker, popup plugin, cart abandonment, spin a wheel popup, coupon wheel, conversion optimization, a/b testing, email opt-in, retargeting, ecommerce, cro, lightbox, promotion, shipping bar, announcement bar, advertising, mailing list, popup slide-in
+Tags: popups, popup builder, conversion, marketing, newsletter, popup, popup maker, email marketing, exit popup, ecommerce, woocommerce, lightbox
 Requires at least: 4.7.0
-Tested up to: 5.7.1
+Tested up to: 5.8
 Requires PHP: 5.3
-Stable tag: 2.3.3
+Stable tag: 2.6.9
 License: GNU General Public License v2.0 or later

-Create popups, opt-in forms, & floating bars to get more email newsletter subscribers, leads, and increase sales conversion - #1 marketing popup plugin.
+Create popups, opt-in forms, & floating bars to get more email newsletter subscribers, leads, and increase sales conversion - #1 marketing popup builder plugin.

 == Description ==

 = The Best WordPress Popup and Marketing Plugin =

-<a href="https://optinmonster.com/wp/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend" title="OptinMonster - WordPress Popup and Marketing Plugin">OptinMonster</a> is the ultimate popup builder and marketing plugin that helps you get more email subscribers, increase sales, and grow your business.
+<a href="https://optinmonster.com/wp/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend" title="OptinMonster - WordPress Popup and Marketing Plugin">OptinMonster</a> is the best popup builder and marketing plugin that helps you get more email subscribers, increase sales, and grow your business.

 With OptinMonster popups and conversion toolkit, you can turn abandoning website visitors into subscribers and customers.

-OptinMonster allows you to create beautiful popup forms, email subscription forms, sticky announcement bar (hello bar), gamified spin a wheel opt-in forms, and other types of interactive popups for your site in minutes, not hours!
+OptinMonster's easy to use popup maker allows you to create beautiful popup campaigns, email subscription forms, sticky announcement bars like hello bar, gamified spin-a-wheel opt-n forms, and other types of interactive popups for your site in minutes, not hours!

-At OptinMonster, user experience is our #1 priority.
-This is why unlike typical WordPress popup plugins, OptinMonster comes with smart targeting and personalization features that lets you show the right popup message, to the right user, at the right time.
+Your visitor's experience is our #1 priority.
+OptinMonster's campaigns won't annoy your visitors like other WordPress popup plugins do.
+Our smart targeting and personalization features let you show the right message, to the right user, at the right time...no unwanted interruptions necessary.

-OptinMonster popups and newsletter opt-in forms are 100% mobile responsive, so your marketing message modals will always look great on all devices (mobile, tablet, laptop, and desktop).
+We also offer mobile popups so your marketing messages will always look great on all devices (mobile, tablet, laptop, and desktop).

-We understand the importance of speed when it comes SEO, marketing, and conversion optimization.
-This is why we made sure that OptinMonster popups and marketing tools are optimized for both web and server performance.
+And we understand the importance of speed when it comes SEO, marketing, and conversion optimization.
+This is why we made sure that the OptinMonster popup builder is optimized for both web and server performance.

+On top of offering the absolute best WordPress popup plugin, our Customer Success team is here to ensure you WIN, and win MORE OFTEN.

 > <strong>OptinMonster App</strong><br />
 > OptinMonster is a SaaS service.
-OptinMonster popups and marketing tools are part of the standalone OptinMonster app.
-You will need to create an OptinMonster account to access our popup builder, opt-in form builder, newsletter subscribers, and other powerful conversion tools. <a href="https://optinmonster.com/wp/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend" title="OptinMonster">Click here to purchase OptinMonster Pro now!</a>
+You will need to create an OptinMonster account to use our popup builder and to gain newsletter subscribers using OptinMonster.
+We recommend <a href="https://optinmonster.com/wp/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend" title="OptinMonster">getting started with OptinMonster Pro!</a>

-We took the pain out of creating highly personalized popup forms and made it easy.
+We took the pain out of creating highly personalized marketing campaigns with our easy to use popup maker.
 Here's why smart business owners, designers, and developers love OptinMonster marketing toolkit, and you will too!

 https://www.youtube.com/watch?v=qVrgFndEQIY&rel=0

+= WordPress Popups From OptinMonster Increase Conversions =

+* <a href="https://optinmonster.com/features/lightbox-popups/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Lightbox Popups</a> - Easily create custom popups to grow your email list, show coupons, make a WooCommerce cross-sell or WooCommerce upsell campaign, and more using our popup maker.
+* <a href="https://optinmonster.com/features/floating-bar/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Floating Bar Popups</a> - Create sticky header bars (also known as hello bar or floating footer bar) to show free shipping notices, website announcement alert, sale countdown timer, and more using our popup builder.
+* <a href="https://optinmonster.com/features/slide-in-forms/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Slide-in Popups</a> - Create scroll box popups that slide out from bottom of the screen to highlight related WooCommerce products, related posts, and coupon codes to reduce cart abandonment.
+* <a href="https://optinmonster.com/features/fullscreen-welcome-gate/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Fullscreen Welcome Mats</a> - Create full screen popups (also known as interstitials or welcome mats) to get maximum conversions with our popup builder.
+Great for getting new subscribers and marketing new products.
+* <a href="https://optinmonster.com/features/coupon-wheel-optins/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Gamified Spin a Wheel Popup</a> - Create coupon wheel optins to increase WooCommerce conversions with gamification.
+This adds an interactive element that's proven to increase sales and lead generation.
+* <a href="https://optinmonster.com/features/after-post-optin-forms/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Inline Signup Forms</a> - Unlike a popup, inline newsletter signup forms can be embedded inside your blog posts / page content.
+You can also use it to add an email opt-in form or custom call-to-action button (CTA) after your blog posts.
+* <a href="https://optinmonster.com/features/sidebar-optin-forms/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Sidebar Subscribe Forms</a> - Similar to Inline Signup Forms, sidebar opt-in forms lets you add an email newsletter signup form in your blog's sidebar to get more subscribers.
+We even made it easy to do if you're using Gutenberg Blocks.
+* <a href="https://optinmonster.com/features/content-lock/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Content Locker Popups</a> - Content lockers turn any popular blog post into gated content, so you can get more email subscribers and boost marketing conversions.
+Turn any inline campaign into a content locker with our easy to use popup maker.
+* <a href="https://optinmonster.com/features/countdown-timer/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Countdown Timers</a> - Boost urgency and scarcity for limited time offers with countdown timers (great for sales promotion, live events, webinars, and product launches).
+You can even create evergreen countdown timers to increase sales conversion.
+* <a href="https://optinmonster.com/features/yes-no-forms/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Yes / No Popups</a> - Allows you to create multi-step campaigns and opt-in forms that results in better list segmentation and higher marketing conversions.
+* <a href="https://optinmonster.com/features/mobile-friendly-popups/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Mobile Popups</a> - Unlike the other WordPress popup maker plugins, OptinMonster also lets you create mobile-specific popups that are only shown to users on smart phones and tablets.
+Great for mobile app downloads or making specific offers to your mobile visitors.
+* <a href="https://optinmonster.com/features/canvas/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Canvas Custom Popup</a> - Our blank Canvas popup template allows you to create completely custom campaigns using our drag & drop popup builder for any use case.

-= Drag & Drop Popup Maker =
+= Our Drag and Drop Popup Maker Makes It Easy =

-We were tired of the bloated and slow popup maker plugins.
-That's why we built OptinMonster to adapt to your marketing workflow and allow you to create custom popups, newsletter opt-in forms, slide-ins popups, announcement bars, and other high converting lead generation forms within minutes.
+We were tired of the bloated and slow popup builder plugins.
+That's why we built OptinMonster to adapt to your marketing workflow and allow you to create custom popups, newsletter opt-in forms, slide-ins, announcement bars, and other high converting lead generation forms within minutes.

-By using our drag & drop popup maker, you can easily customize the look and feel of your opt-in popups, and even add dynamic popup elements like countdown timers, spin a wheel, etc that change based on user behavior (no code necessary).
+By using our drag & drop editor, you can easily customize the look and feel of your campaigns, and even add dynamic elements like countdown timers, spin a wheel, etc that change based on user behavior (no code necessary).

 But don't just take our word.
-See what one WordPress expert is saying:
+See what Joost De Valk from Yoast SEO is saying:

 > I was once a disbeliever myself.
 I didn't like popups at all.
 But we doubled our email signups, so the results speak for themselves, it just works.
 OptinMonster makes it super easy and is well worth the money.<br>
 > Joost de Valk, Founder of Yoast SEO (<a href="https://optinmonster.com/case-study-how-yoast-doubled-his-email-signups-and-added-10000-email-subscribers-in-a-month/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>)

-= Pre-built Popup Templates to Boost Conversions =
+= Pre-built Popup Templates using our Popup Builder =

-Building high-converting marketing popups can be time consuming.
-Why?

-Because every other WordPress popup plugin requires you to build popups from scratch.
-The truth is it's often not necessary to create a popup or shipping bar from scratch unless you really want to.

-Whether you're looking to create a newsletter popup, coupon popup, free shipping bar, announcement bar with countdown timer, gamified spin a wheel popup, fullscreen welcome mat popup, slide-in scroll popup, or any other advanced popup modal, we have a popup template for you inside our easy to use popup builder.

 OptinMonster comes with hundreds of popup templates to help you save time.
 See our <a href="https://optinmonster.com/exit-intent-popup-examples/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">exit popup template gallery</a>.